 What many of don’t realize is that our negative thoughts are also considered affirmations, as the repetition of those thoughts generally ensures they come true!

 Beliefs are learned thought patterns that we have developed and repeat daily.
 Many of these beliefs work well for us, but others may be preventing us from achieving what we believe we want.
-Every thought we think or say is a reflection of our inner truth or beliefs.

-How to Use Affirmations?
+How to Use Running Affirmations?

 Just mumbling a mantra of “I am fast and strong” won’t do much unless you put a little bit of umph behind it.